AHanda94/Scripts/README.md

 Calculate the Maximum and the Minimum Distances between points in RoI (filename:
 CalcShortAndFarDistances.cs).
 For syntax purposes, we provide a very simple script that calculates the maximum and minimum distance between all the points within the RoI.
-The result is printed within vLUME using the units of the .csv dataset (Supplementary Video 5).
+The result is printed within vLUME using the units of the .csv dataset.
 Note: Be aware that every single distance from point to point is computed therefore, large RoIs should be executed only in systems with large amounts of memory.

 ## Video Sample